iqlusioninc/yubikey.rs/README.md

 See [Yubico's guide to PIV-enabled YubiKeys][yk-guide] for more information on which devices support PIV and the available functionality.

-If you've been wanting to use Rust to sign and/or encrypt stuff using a private key generated and stored on a Yubikey (with option PIN-based access), this is the crate you've been after!
+If you've been wanting to use Rust to sign and/or encrypt data using a private key generated and stored on a YubiKey (with option PIN-based access), this is the crate you've been after!

 Note that while this project started as a fork of a [Yubico] project,